seantanty/nonogram/README.md

 This project is able to play different sizes of nogograms(aka Japanese Puzzles, Kare Karala!).\
 It has functions including puzzle play, user register, login, leaderboards display and search puzzle/leaderboard by id.\
 All of them need interactions between frondend and backend, such as saving records to, and search a puzzle by puzzle id from database.
-From the project, we learn to design app functionaities, develpoment web pages and interactions between frontend and backend accordingly.
+From the project, we learn to design app functionaities, develop web pages and interactions between frontend and backend accordingly.

 ### Screenshots
 ***